 Here is the text version for your reference:

-The CFA and CPA titles cannot be compared apple-to-apple because they represent qualification in two different sub-sectors within the general accounting and finance field.
+The CFA and CPA titles cannot be compared apples-to-apples because they represent qualifications in two different sub-sectors within the general accounting and finance field.

-CPA is the “black-belt” in accounting.
-It is originally a designation for public accountants, but non-public accountants, tax accountants and finance professionals seek the CPA title to proof their number crunching expertise.
-In addition, the CPA license holder has statutory rights to sign audit report which makes the title special.
+CPA, or certified public accountant, is the “black belt” in accounting.
+It was originally a designation for public accountants, but non-public accountants, tax accountants, and finance professionals also seek the CPA title to prove their number-crunching expertise.
+In addition, a CPA license holder has statutory rights to sign audit reports, which makes the title special.

 The CPA license is granted by each of the 50 states and 5 other jurisdictions (like Guam and the District of Columbia) in the United States.
-There is no centralized administrative body and each state has slightly different CPA exam and licensing requirements.
+There is no centralized administrative body, and each state has slightly different CPA exam and licensing requirements.
 For example, the CPA work experience requirements vary between jurisdictions.

-The eligibility criteria for US CPA is the highest among all finance related qualifications.
-Candidates must have at least a 4-year bachelor degree and in most cases, 150 credit hours (equivalent to 5 years of higher education) to sit for the exam.
+The CPA requirements are the most difficult to achieve among all finance-related qualifications.
+Candidates must have at least a four-year bachelor’s degree and, in most cases, 150 credit hours (equivalent to five years of higher education) to sit for the exam.

 Because of the high barrier of entry and complicated application process, it is quite a challenge for non-US candidates to take the exam.

 CFA is a designation granted by CFA Institute, a global non-profit organization.
 The institute is based in the US, but there are three regional offices and 200 local chapters around the world.
 Candidates apply through the institute, and the application is relatively simple.